kilowhat/kilowhat.net/_extensions/wordpress.md

 The logic used to generate Flarum usernames.

-**Username from Wordpress**: Will use the Wordpress username as Flarum username.
+**Username from WordPress**: Will use the WordPress username as Flarum username.
 The value will be truncated to 27 characters to fit Flarum length rules.
 If the username is already taken in Flarum, a 3-numbers suffix will be added to make it unique.

-**First name from Wordpress**: Will attempt to use the "first name" attribute from Wordpress.
+**First name from WordPress**: Will attempt to use the "first name" attribute from WordPress.
 If no first name exists, it will automatically fallback to username.

-Important: for a first name to be used, a Wordpress plugin must have set it up before the user login for the first time in Wordpress.
+Important: for a first name to be used, a WordPress plugin must have set it up before the user login for the first time in WordPress.
 For example Woocommerce adds the field to the registration form.
-Changing the first name in the Wordpress profile will have no effect as the Flarum account is already created at this point.
+Changing the first name in the WordPress profile will have no effect as the Flarum account is already created at this point.

 **Random username**: A combination of adjective + animal name + random number will be used.